Ultimate Guide to Bone Broth For Dogs

 Bone broth is an ancient superfood that has many health benefits for both you and your dog.

-You can make bone broth out of just about any types of animal bones, although beef and chicken are the most common.
+You can make it out of just about any types of animal bones, although beef and chicken are the most common.

-You also may find lamb, duck, bison or fish bone broth.
+You also may find lamb, duck, bison or fish varieties.
 There are endless opportunities.

 You end up with a deliciously nourishing broth for sipping, cooking or to be used to brighten up your dog’s meals.